archiskhuspe/sentweet/README.md

 ![Python](https://img.shields.io/badge/Python-3.8%2B-blue)
 ![License: MIT](https://img.shields.io/badge/License-MIT-green)

-A Python notebook that fetches a Twitter/X user's most recent tweets, classifies each tweet's sentiment as **positive**, **negative**, or **neutral**, and visualises the results with a word cloud, a polarity/subjectivity scatter plot, and bar/pie charts.
+Sentweet is a Python notebook that fetches a Twitter/X user's most recent tweets, classifies each tweet's sentiment as **positive**, **negative**, or **neutral**, and visualises the results with a word cloud, a polarity/subjectivity scatter plot, and bar/pie charts.